-After spending time deciding how to plan the perfect Sri Lanka trip, our second itinerary for Sri Lanka in two weeks is based surrounding Galle and the Southern Province of Sri Lanka.
+After spending time deciding how to plan the perfect Sri Lanka trip, my second itinerary for Sri Lanka in two weeks is based around Galle and the Southern Province of Sri Lanka.

-After spending the afternoon sprawled on a colourful towel spread on the sand, we’d recommend heading to the strip of shops selling textiles, jewellery, and souvenirs in the centre of Unawatuna.
+After spending the afternoon sprawled on a colourful towel spread on the sand, we’d recommend heading to the strip of shops selling textiles, jewellery and souvenirs in the centre of Unawatuna.

-Day two of our itinerary for 2 weeks in the southern province of Sri Lanka will be focused on exploring the Galle Fort.
+As one of the top things to do in the area, exploring Galle Fort is a must.
 The fort, constructed in 1588, is a monument of both historical and architectural interest and is often the main draw to the city of Galle.